 3. Avoid comparison

 We are all guilty of this one and the solution is easier said than done.
 I believe that healthy comparison does exist, it can help you realize how much you’ve grown and help you get a clear direction for your goals.

 But when you start comparing yourself to other bloggers in a negative way, everything that you have accomplished suddenly doesn’t matter.
 You think “There’s always more I can do” or “I’m not there at all”.

 You need to stop that hurtful thinking right now and instead focus on your own path.
-Yes, sure, that another blogger has 100 comments on each blog post or thousands of followers on social media, but you don’t know how long it took for them to get there or even if they have a big engagement with their audience, which is what matters in the end.
+Even if you notice that other bloggers have 100 comments on each blog post or thousands of followers on their social media, you don’t know how long it took for them to get there or even if they have a big engagement with their audience, which is what matters in the end.